lwinikor/SetSolver/README.md

 java -cp ./SetSolver-0.0.1-SNAPSHOT-jar-with-dependencies.jar lwinikor.set.solver.SetSolverWithInputDeck -d ./inputFile.json -n 3

-If you specify -v, in addition to the found sets, a couple of lines listing the number of sets found and the time taken will be printed to stdout.
+If you specify -v, in addition to printing the sets, a couple of lines listing the number of sets found and the time taken will be printed to stdout.

 If you specify -n to an invalid value, it will default to 3.